David13590/docker-compose-MQTT/README.md

 * MQTT_SERVER: Is your host machine ip.
 * DALLAS_PIN: Change to the gpio pin with the temp sensor.

 Now run the program.
+Pay no mind to the serial monitor error, it will disapear once the compose file is built and started.
 ___________________________
 <br>

 Change directory to the subscriber subfolder: ```cd subscriber/```
-This folder contains the main docker compose file ```addmqtttodb_Sub_Broker_compose.yaml``` which runs, as of writing this doc(10-05-25), the broker service aswell a the process that adds MQTT messages to the database.
+This folder contains the main docker compose file ```addmqtttodb_Sub_Broker_compose.yaml``` which runs, as of writing this doc(10-05-25), the broker service aswell as the process that adds MQTT messages to the database.
 The second compose file ```addmqtttodb_compose.yaml``` only runs the service to add MQTT messages to the DB.
 Which is used in tandem the compose file in the ```/broker``` folder in the root of this directory.

 Open the ```addmqtttemptodb.sh``` file with: ```sudo nano script/addmqtttemptodb.sh```